davefoxy/ListPaginator/README.md

 })
 ```

+### Populating SwiftUI Views and Table/Collection Views

+Your data is accessible via ListPaginator's `results: [Item]` array.
+It uses generics to vend items in the object type defined during instantiation.
+A UIKit application's table/collection view datasource methods can return its `count` and objects for configuration.
+SwiftUI applications can iterate over it in a number of different ways such as via a `ForEach`, a `List` backing store etc.

+### Fetching New Pages

 When the user scrolls near the end of your content, trigger the paginator's `fetchMoreIfNeeded` publisher either via a Combine operation or directly by calling `paginator.fetchmoreIfNeeded.send()`.
+Check out the following example application for how this can be achieved in either a SwiftUI or UIKit-driven application.

 ## Example